om-ashish-soni/Competitive-Programming/README.md

       press f8 to compile and run the code

-## vim is the one of the best suitable editor for competitive programming
+### vim is the one of the best suitable editor for competitive programming in the world.